 - On the Overview tab, scroll to the Layers section and click the name of the layer to open its details page.

-- On the layer's Overview tab, click the Edit icon under Time Settings.
+- On the layer's Overview tab, click the Edit button under Time Settings.

 - Check the Enable time check box.